fedluc/qupled/docs/qupled.rst

 Qstls-IET scheme
 ~~~~~~~~~~~~~~~~

-The :obj:`qupled.classic.Qstls` class is used to setup and perform all the necessary calculations
+The :obj:`qupled.quantum.QstlsIet` class is used to setup and perform all the necessary calculations
 for the solution of the `Qstls-IET schemes <https://pubs.aip.org/aip/jcp/article/158/14/141102/
 2877795/Quantum-version-of-the-integral-equation-theory>`_.
-The solution parameters are specified with a dedicated class called :obj:`qupled.classic.QstlsIet.Input`.
+The solution parameters are specified with a dedicated class called :obj:`qupled.quantum.QstlsIet.Input`.
 After the solution is completed the results are written to an hdf file in the form of
 :ref:`pandas dataframes <qstlsiet_pandas_table>`.